kubemq-io/kubemq-Python/README.md

 Installation:
 $ pip install kubemq

-Core Basics
+### Core Basics
 KubeMQ messaging broker has five messaging patterns:

-Queues - FIFO based, exactly one durable queue pattern Events - real-time pub/sub pattern
+- **Queues**  - FIFO based, exactly one durable queue pattern
+- **Events** - real-time pub/sub pattern
-Events Store - pub/sub with persistence pattern Commands - the Command part of CQRS pattern, which sends commands with the response for executed or not (with proper error messaging)
+- **Events Store** - pub/sub with persistence pattern
+- **Commands** - the Command part of CQRS pattern, which sends commands with the response for executed or not (with proper error messaging)
-Queries - the Query part of CQRS pattern, which sends a query and gets a response with the relevant query result back For each one of the patterns, we can distinguish between the senders and the receivers.
+- **Queries** - the Query part of CQRS pattern, which sends a query and gets a response with the relevant query result back For each one of the patterns, we can distinguish between the senders and the receivers.

 For events and events store, the KubeMQ supports both RPC and upstream calls.

 the data model is almost identical between all the pattern with some data added related to the specific patter.

-The common part of all the patterns are:
+### The common part of all the patterns are:

-Id - the sender can set the Id for each type of message, or the Id is automatically generated a UUID Id for him.
+- **ID** - the sender can set the ID for each type of message, or the Id is automatically generated a UUID Id for him.
-Metadata - a string field that can hold any metadata related to the message Body - a Bytes array which contains the actual payload to be sent from the sender to the receiver Tags - a Map of string, string for user define data The KubeMQ core transport is based on gRPC, and the library is a wrapper around the client-side of gRPC complied protobuf hence leveraging the gRPC benefits and advantages.
+- **Metadata** - a string field that can hold any metadata related to the message
+- **Body** - a Bytes array which contains the actual payload to be sent from the sender to the receiver
+- **Tags** - a Map of string, string for user define data
+- The KubeMQ core transport is based on gRPC, and the library is a wrapper around the client-side of gRPC complied protobuf hence -   leveraging the gRPC benefits and advantages.

 Before any transactions to be performed with KubeMQ server, the Client should connect and dial KubeMQ server and obtain Client connection.